Thermal insulation materials: embodied energy necessary for the manufacture of the most common insulating materials.

 - Lime-hemp concrete 450 kg / m3: 90 kWh / m3

-Disclaimer: This information has been obtained from sources deemed reliable.
-However, the authors or their organizations are not liable for damage or loss resulting from the use thereof.
-You are fully responsible for the use of this information
+Disclaimer: This information was obtained from sources believed to be reliable.
+However, the authors or their organizations decline any responsibility for damage or loss resulting from the use of these.
+You are entirely responsible for the use of this information